Royal Society announces Royal Society Wolfson Fellowships and Wolfson Visiting Fellowships 2024 awardees

 05 August 2024

-The Royal Society and the Wolfson Foundation have announced the first round of outstanding scientists receiving Royal Society Wolfson Fellowships and Royal Society Wolfson Visiting Fellowships in 2024.
+The Royal Society and the Wolfson Foundation have announced the second round of outstanding scientists receiving Royal Society Wolfson Fellowships and Royal Society Wolfson Visiting Fellowships in 2024.

 The fellowships provide funding that enables UK universities and research institutions to attract and retain outstanding overseas senior research scientists.